7-Year-Old Boy Hospitalized After Allegedly Being Abused By His Mom And Her Boyfriend In Bethel Park

 Police say this is where a horrific alleged abuse happened.

-“This is probably the worst I’ve personally seen in the last 40 years where a child survived,” said Bethel Park Police Chief Timothy O’Connor.READ MORE: Frick Building Managers And 1 Business Charged With Animal Cruelty For Allegedly Killing Pigeons
+“This is probably the worst I’ve personally seen in the last 40 years where a child survived,” said Bethel Park Police Chief Timothy O’Connor.READ MORE: Bail Denied For Charles Turner, Man Arrested In Stabbing Of Boy At Downtown Pittsburgh McDonald's

 Investigators said they were called to the apartment early Friday morning because the child was breathing but unresponsive.
 Officials said the child had bruises and burns all over his body and a head injury.
 He was taken to UPMC Children’s Hospital.